GavPO/code-refactor-01/README.md

 The purpose of this assignment was to refactor code for accessibility optimization.
 During this project I learned that pretty simple html can make pretty nice looking websites, and it mainly just matters what containers they're in and the css applied to it.
 I also learned about Selector Specificity.
 I think overall this code solves the problem of looking cluttery, and also helps optimize it for search engines.

+## Usage

+Used to describe the nescessity of Search Engine Optimization and give a little more insight into general Brand Management

 ## Credits